hoodoer/JS-Tap/README.md

 Even if the fingerprint is being calculated, it will not show in the client cards unless the feature is enabled in **App Settings** as well.

+Note you can filter the client list by fingerpring hashes to show clients that are most likely to be the same computer.

 #### Exfiltrate HTML
 true/false setting on whether a copy of the HTML code of each page viewed is exfiltrated.
 These exfiltrated HTML files are needed for finding CSRF token sources when autogenerating form submission custom payloads.